infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 The [Prisma schema file](https://github.com/prisma/prisma2/blob/master/docs/prisma-schema-file.md) is the main configuration file for your Prisma setup.
 It holds the specifications and credentials for your database, your data model definitions, and generators.
 The migration process to Photon.js will all begin from this file.

 When introspecting a database, Prisma currently only recognizes many-to-many relations that follow the Prisma conventions for relation tables.
-So when you [introspected](https://github.com/prisma/prisma2/blob/master/docs/introspection.md) the existing database schema from the TypeORM project, you will encounter a bug specifying "Model PostCategoriesCategory does not have an id field" if you type `prisma2 dev`.
+So when you introspected the existing database schema from the TypeORM project, you may encounter a bug specifying "Model PostCategoriesCategory does not have an id field" if you type `prisma2 dev`.

 This is a known [limitation](https://github.com/prisma/prisma2/blob/master/docs/limitations.md).
-A workaround is to add a primary key id in the `PostCategoriesCategory` model manually in [schema.prisma](https://github.com/infoverload/migration_typeorm_photon/blob/master/prisma/schema.prisma#L28) like this:
+A workaround is to add a primary key id in the `PostCategoriesCategory` model manually in the [schema.prisma](https://github.com/infoverload/migration_typeorm_photon/blob/master/prisma/schema.prisma#L28) file like this:

 ```ts
 model PostCategoriesCategory {